 11 Incredible things to do in Costa Rica

-2020 was the end of a decade.
+The End of year 2019 marked the end of a decade.
 This decade brought with it a lot of ups and downs in life…more ups though – Thankfully!
-And with it came immense learning and a lot of gratitude and hence I wanted to end a great year and ring in the new decade at a very special destination…one that I will remember for a lifetime!
+And with it came immense learning and a lot of gratitude and hence I wanted to end this great year and ring in the new decade at a very special destination…one that I will remember for a lifetime!

 I spent almost 3 weeks exploring which place to go to and which country would make my trip really memorable and I finally zeroed in on Costa Rica!
 I am so glad I did cause I don’t think I could have spent 2020 New Year’s Eve at a better place.